 \subsection{Controllability in image synthesis}

 One of the most frequently adopted approaches to improving the controllability of image generation is conditional modeling.
-For example, conditional GANs or semi-conditional GANs can condition the image synthesis task on image attributes~\cite{yan2016attribute2image,donahue2018,xiao2018dnagan, chen2016infogan}, classes~\cite{odena2016conditional}, input texts~\cite{reed2016generative,zhang2017stackgan}, or images~\cite{isola2017image,zhu2017unpaired,yi2017dualgan}.
+Conditional or semi-conditional GANs can condition the image synthesis task on image attributes~\cite{yan2016attribute2image,donahue2018,xiao2018dnagan, chen2016infogan}, classes~\cite{odena2016conditional}, input texts~\cite{reed2016generative,zhang2017stackgan}, or images~\cite{isola2017image,zhu2017unpaired,yi2017dualgan}.
 These methods either require extra labels or paired training images, or need strict inherent relations between the priors and the outputs.
 Our method, as a type of unconditional GAN, conditions image generation on random noise of uniform distribution and does not require any extra labels or priors.

-For unconditional GANs, the method known as iGAN~\cite{zhu2016generative} provides a way for users to synthesize or manipulate realistic images in a more controllable way.
-In iGAN, users could add certain constraints on the appearance of desired images (\eg, draw edges, add color strokes or set an exemplar image) and the latent code is then optimized to satisfy these constraints.
+For unconditional GANs, the method known as iGAN~\cite{zhu2016generative} provides a way for users to synthesize or manipulate realistic images in a controllable way.
+In iGAN, users can add certain constraints on the appearance of desired images (e.g., by drawing sketches, adding color strokes, or setting an exemplar image), while the latent code is then optimized to satisfy these user constraints.
 Nonetheless, a sophisticated optimization method is required, as gradient descent is particularly vulnerable to local minima.
-We demonstrate through experiments that the scale-disentangled latent spaces learned with our method can help iGAN avoid falling into local minima and hence boost its performance.
+We demonstrate through experiments that the scale-disentangled latent spaces learned by BSD-GAN can help the original iGAN (with DCGAN) avoid falling into local minima and hence boost its performance.